youngker/apparmor-wiki/AppArmorDelegation.md

 Introduction
 ============

-AppArmor 4 allows a profile or task to delegate some of its [authority](AppArmorDelegation#authority) to other applications, allowing them to perform operations or access data that they could not normally do or access under their confinement.
+AppArmor 4 extends AppArmor to be a hybrid of [Domain Type Enforcement](http://citeseer.ist.psu.edu/viewdoc/summary?doi=10.1.1.37.1501) and a [capability system](https://en.wikipedia.org/wiki/Capability-based_security).
+This is achieved by allowing a profile or task to delegate some of its [authority](AppArmorDelegation#authority) to other applications, allowing them to perform operations or access data that they could not normally do or access under their confinement.

 Delegation of Authority helps with authoring policy that adheres to the [principle of Least authority](AppArmorDelegation#principle-of-least-authority-pola).
+Which mean policy can be tighter and then expanded to allow access to data as needed.
+And helps avoiding problems like the [confused deputy](https://en.wikipedia.org/wiki/Confused_deputy_problem)